 What is an email MCP?

-An email MCP is a Model Context Protocol server that lets AI agents send email and run a marketing platform through typed tool calls, not a dashboard.
+An email MCP is a Model Context Protocol server that lets AI agents operate an email marketing platform through typed tool calls, not a dashboard.

 Definition

 An email MCP (Model Context Protocol) server is a server that exposes email-platform capabilities as typed tools an AI agent can discover and call.
-Instead of the agent scraping a dashboard or parsing screenshots, it sees a clean list of tools like `send_message`, `compose_campaign`, or `search_contacts`, calls them with structured arguments, and gets structured responses back.
+Instead of the agent scraping a dashboard or parsing screenshots, it sees a clean list of tools like `nitro_compose_campaign`, `nitro_compose_flow`, or `nitro_search_contacts`, calls them with structured arguments, and gets structured responses back.

 MCP is the open standard Anthropic released in late 2024 for connecting AI agents to external systems.
-An email MCP is a specific application of MCP focused on email: transactional, marketing, or both.
+An email MCP is a specific application of MCP focused on email marketing and lifecycle workflows.

 Why it matters